flowupinc/apidocs/README.md

 ```

 ## Create DNC Contact
-This endpoint allows you to Create Contact using your APIKey.
+This endpoint allows you to Add or Remove DNC Contact using your APIKey.

 **HTTP Request**
 ```